IHP-GmbH/TO_Apr2025/DC_to_130_GHz_TIA/doc/source/specification.rst

 ###################################

 Provide your specification here.
-Consider comparison with other stat of an art designs.
+Consider comparison with other state of an art designs.